defold/doc/docs/en/manuals/live-update.md

     Open up the *Services* menu and select *IAM* which is located under the _Security, Identity & Compliance_ category ([Amazon IAM Console](https://console.aws.amazon.com/iam)).
 Select *Policies* in the menu to the left and you will see all your existing policies together with the option to create a new policy.

-    Click the button *Create Policy*, and the choose to _Create Your Own Policy_.
+    Click the button *Create Policy*, and then choose to _Create Your Own Policy_.
 The policy in this example will allow a user to list all buckets, which is only required when configuring a Defold project for Live update.
 It will also allow the user to get the Access Control List (ACL) and upload resources to the specific bucket used for Live update resources.
 For additional information about Amazon Identity and Access Management (IAM), please see [the Amazon documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/access.html).

     ```json
     {